Midi skirt with Ballet flats— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The midi skirt brings a-line silhouette in a neutral tone.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-Monochrome against warm neutrals (white shirt, camel coat) is the editorial default.
+White or black against camel is the editorial default — the warm tone melts the starkness.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.